 Silica.
 OSHA.
 Links to program information, presentation and training materials, National Institute for Occupational Safety and Health (NIOSH) articles, and so forth.

 Safety and Health Success Stories

 The following are accounts submitted to OSHA, or that were based on information obtained by OSHA from secondary sources, where the employer implemented programs or utilized best practices and reported successful results.

 Silicosis Prevention.
 Mine Safety and Health Administration (MSHA).
 Provides links to silica related information.

 Job Hazards - Silica.
 The University of Washington (UW), Department of Environmental Health, Field Research Consultation Group.
 Serves the occupational safety and health needs of the State of Washington.
 Their services are provided without charge to businesses and labor groups to promote the safety and health of workers in Washington state.

 Video: "Don't Let Silica Dust You!"
 Produced by the Association of Occupational and Environmental Clinics with support from NIOSH, the California Department of Public Health, San Francisco Bay area bricklayers and roofers unions, and other partners, the video describes the use of controls and identifies enablers and barriers for reducing workplace exposure to crystalline silica.

 ADSC: International Association of Foundation Drilling.
 OSHA Alliance Page.
 Focuses on providing the association’s members and others in the foundation drilling industry, including small businesses and non-English or limited English speaking employees, with information, guidance, and access to training resources to help them protect employees’ health and safety.

 Silica-Related Diseases.
 OSHA Alliance Program Page.
 Provides links to OSHA Alliance pages that have information specifically relating to silica-related diseases.

-*Accessibility Assistance: Contact OSHA's Directorate of Standards and Guidance at (202) 693-1950 for assistance accessing DOC, EPS, GIF, MP4, PDF, PPT or XLS documents.
+*Accessibility Assistance: Contact OSHA's Directorate of Standards and Guidance at (202) 693-1999 for assistance accessing PDF materials.